 Fees are comprised of course fees, along with incidental, system access and ancillary fees.
 Your tuition fees are calculated on a per-credit basis.
 The more courses you take, the more you pay.
 If you drop a course, you may be eligible for a full or partial refund, depending on the date the course is dropped.
 Fee and refund schedules for the 2021-2022 year will be posted on the Student Accounts website by June 2021.

 For most students, course fees will be calculated on a per-credit basis throughout their degree.
 Some of our programs are deregulated and have higher fees starting in approximately second year.
 Learn more information about deregulated programs and their fee structures.

 Non-Academic incidental fees are amounts charged in addition to tuition which cover the costs of services and programs not otherwise funded.

 Student Financial Planner

 OSAP (Ontario Student Assistance Program) is a needs-based Ontario government student loan and grant program designed to assist with the cost of postsecondary education.
-To learn more about OSAP, including changes for the 2017-18 school year, visit the OSAP website.
+To learn more about OSAP, visit the OSAP website.

 Visit the following pages for more information about: